-Other states with this privilege include Alaska, Arizona, Colorado, Connecticut, Hawaii, Idaho, Iowa, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, South Dakota, Vermont, Washington, and Wyoming.
+Other states with this privilege include Alaska, Arizona, Colorado, Connecticut, Delaware, Hawaii, Idaho, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Dakota, Oregon, Rhode Island, South Dakota, Vermont, Washington, and Wyoming.

 Reduced practice is a gray area that targets most states.
 This means that although some of the scopes of NPs are allowed, some are not.
 A reduced practice can be as strict as restricting all but one element of practice, or as autonomous as minimally restricting the ability to perform one item within the scope without guidance or direction.
 This includes prescribing certain drugs, ordering physical therapy, and signing death certificates.
 It also restricts the nurse's ability to become the primary care provider in some circumstances.